SHORTEST_PATH (Transact-SQL)

 F. Find people 1-3 hops away from a given person, who also like a specific restaurant

-The following example finds the shortest path between Jacob and all the people that he is connected to in the graph 1-3 hops away from him; and also filters only those connected people by their liking for a given restaurant.
-Note in the below sample, that LAST_NODE(Person2) returns the final node for each shortest-path traversal, thereby allowing that Person node to be "chained" for further traversals to find the Restaurant(s) that they like.
+The following example finds the shortest path between Jacob and all the people that he's connected to in the graph 1-3 hops away from him.
+The query also filters connected people by their liking a given restaurant.
+In the below sample, that LAST_NODE(Person2) returns the final node for each shortest path.
+The "last" Person node obtained from LAST_NODE can then be "chained" for further traversals to find the restaurant(s) that they like.

 SELECT